LEDDS: Portable LBM-DEM simulations on GPUs: Validation

 As an additional validation of the fluid-solid coupling, we consider the rotational dynamics of an ellipsoid immersed in a viscous shear flow.
 This configuration is a classical benchmark for non-spherical particle dynamics, as the motion of an ellipsoid at vanishing Reynolds number is governed by the analytical solutions derived by Jeffery~\cite{JEFFERY_PRSL_1922}.
 These so-called Jeffery orbits describe the periodic rotational motion of the particle and provide an excellent test of a numerical method’s ability to accurately capture hydrodynamic torques on anisotropic solids.

-We consider the case of a prolate ellipsoid with semi-axes $a = 0.5$~[m] and $b = c = 0.25$~[m] (aspect ratio of 2) placed at the center of a rectangular domain of size $\tfrac{L}{2} \times L \times \tfrac{L}{2}$, with $L = 20\,a = 10$~[m].
+As illustrated in Figure~\ref{fig:jefferySetup}, the setup consists of a prolate ellipsoid with semi-axes $a = 0.5$~[m] and $b = c = 0.25$~[m] (aspect ratio of 2) placed at the center of a rectangular domain of size $\tfrac{L}{2} \times L \times \tfrac{L}{2}$, with $L = 20\,a = 10$~[m].
 Such a large domain notably prevents the influence of the no-slip (bounce-back) boundaries on the ellipsoid dynamics.
 The domain is periodic in the $x$-direction, allowing the ellipsoid to rotate freely.
 The rotation of the prolate is controlled by imposing a steady Couette flow through a constant velocity difference between two parallel walls: the upper wall moves at $\mathbf{u} = (\dot{\gamma}\, L, 0, 0)$, with a shear rate $\dot{\gamma} = 0.002$~[s$^{-1}$], while the bottom wall remains stationary.
 The fluid velocity is initialized with a linear profile, while the ellipsoid is left in a rest state.

-In this Stokes regime, the rotation of a prolate ellipsoid induced by a shear flow is governed by Jeffery’s theory, which provides analytical expressions for the orientation angle $\mathcal{X}$ about the $z$-axis and its angular velocity $\dot{\mathcal{X}}$~\cite{JEFFERY_PRSL_1922}:
+In this Stokes regime, the rotation of a prolate ellipsoid induced by a shear flow is governed by Jeffery’s theory, which provides analytical expressions for the orientation angle $\theta_z$ about the $z$-axis and its angular velocity $omega_z$~\cite{JEFFERY_PRSL_1922}:

 The characteristic time scale of the rotational motion is the Jeffery period, $T_J$, which corresponds here to the time required for the ellipsoid to complete one $\pi$-orientation cycle (``Jeffery orbit'').
 It is derived by defining the inner phase $\phi(t) = \frac{ab\,\dot{\gamma}\,t}{a^2+b^2}$, and noting that the tangent function in the solution is periodic.
 Requiring that the ellipsoid completes a rotation corresponding to a $\pi$ change in $\phi$, i.e.,